Top of page

 Your child’s education

-Your child is likely to need some time out of school during and after treatment for lymphoma.
-Reassure them that you, the hospital and their teachers will work together to help keep them up-to-date with what’s going on at school, both in terms of school work as well as any other aspects of school life.
+Your child is likely to need some time out of school during and after lymphoma treatment.
+Reassure them that you, the hospital and their teachers will work together to help keep them up-to-date, both in terms of learning and any other aspects of school life.

 The government website has information about illness and your child’s education

 You can also ask the hospital how they can help to support your child’s education, for example, by providing access to hospital teachers.
-They might also be able to arrange for a member of hospital staff (such as a social worker or clinical specialist nurse) to visit your child’s school to help teaching and pastoral staff to support your child.
+They might also be able to arrange for a member of hospital staff (such as a social worker or clinical nurse specialist) to visit your child’s school to help teaching and pastoral staff to support your child.

-Young Lives vs Cancer has information about school, including about talking to your child’s school, staying in touch with friends during treatment and taking exams.
+Young Lives vs Cancer has information about school, such as communicating with your child’s school, staying in touch with friends during treatment and exams while your child is having treatment.
 Children’s Cancer and Leukaemia Group also has information about dealing with school for children diagnosed with cancer.

 Back to top